Structure: Two Semesters

 - Student Exchange Days

-- English teaching at Teacher Training College & local high school in Cambodia (20+ service hours)
+- English teaching at Teacher Training College & local high school in Cambodia (20+ service hours) or volunteering at a local clinic

 - 24/7 support from Faculty Directors